-Our objective is to continue to increase our share of the electronic health record ("EHR") and healthcare business management services markets for rural and community healthcare providers.
-The healthcare industry is in the midst of transitioning its focus from EHR implementations as a result of Meaningful Use to EHR optimization, value-based reimbursement, care coordination and interoperability.
-Our strategy is to position our services and solutions with rural and community healthcare providers so they are able to respond to these changes positively by enabling them to improve community health and connect providers and patients within the community and with other communities, while improving financial operations.
+Our objective is to continue to increase our share of the EHR and healthcare services markets for rural and community healthcare providers.
+The healthcare industry is in the midst of transitioning its focus from EHR implementations as a result of meaningful use to EHR optimization, value-based reimbursement, care coordination and interoperability.
+Our strategy is to position our services and solutions with rural and community healthcare providers so that they are able to respond to these changes positively by enabling them to improve community health and connect providers and patients within the community and with other communities, while improving financial operations.
 We intend to leverage several strengths to accomplish this goal.